gabe-kai/EarthRing/docs/09-zone-system.md

 - **Always** when rendering geometry at large distances (>1,000,000m from origin)
 - **Always** when building Three.js meshes with world coordinates
 - **Always** when precision is critical (zones, chunks, structures)
+- **Grid System**: The grid overlay uses a similar chunk-local coordinate approach for precision (see Grid Rendering in Client Architecture docs)

 **When NOT to Use**:
 - Camera position tracking (can use absolute coordinates)